blittable/rustup/src/lessons/lesson_seven/README.md

 println!("Initial vector: {:?}", xs);

 // Thanks to `iter_mut`, mutable `Vector`s can also be iterated
-// over in a way that allows modifying each value, note the derference operator for x in xs.iter_mut() {
+// over in a way that allows modifying each value, note the dereference operator for x in xs.iter_mut() {
     *x *= 3;
     println!("Updated vector: {:?}", xs);